(c) Clive Ruggles

 |

-one shown above.
-The monuments were created up to 5,500 years ago, probably
+The monuments were created up to 5,500 years ago, probably by the

-a mere eight hundred or so years ago marvelled at the ancient stones.
-They
+medieval England a mere eight hundred or so years ago marvelled at the

-local name for the stone and decided to make it the scientific name, as
+the local name for the stone and decided to make it the scientific

-To us, "sarsenstone" is symbolic of something old, sometimes misunderstood,
+well.
+To us, "sarsenstone" is symbolic of something old, sometimes

 we took it as our registered cattery name.